LLNL/shroud/docs/reference.rst

   rca
       Reference counting architecture.
       Reqires a Fortran compiler which fully supports ``FINAL``.

+   Added as a format field with a prefix of *option_*.
+   To be used to help select helpers.

 F_create_bufferify_function
   Defaults to *true* which will create a C wrapper if necessary for the Fortran wrapper to call.